insightfulsystems/node-red/README.md

 * Includes `git` to enable "projects"
 * Uses `yarn` for baking in native packages
-* Strips out build tools for smaller containers
+* The `slim` tag strips out build tools for smaller containers
+* The `build` tag includes build tools in the container